isw-kudos/kudos-docs/docs/boards/swarm-checklist.md

 ## SSH Access

-To perform the installation, you need to setup some config files on a local machine that has ssh access to the servers, you should ssh to each server manually before proceeding to ensure you have the relevant signatures in place.
+To perform the installation, you need to setup some config files on a local machine that has ssh access to the servers.
+You should ssh to each server manually before proceeding to ensure they are trusted.

 ## Authentication

-Kudos Boards is designed to be integrated into your current user management system, before logging in you will need to configure OAuth for one of the following providers:
+Kudos Boards is designed to be integrated into your current user management system.
+Before you are able to login you will need to configure OAuth for one (or more) of the following providers (detailed instructions [here](/boards/swarm/#setup-oauth)):

 | Provider                     | Registration / Documentation                                                                                                          |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |